LichPham2511/LichPham2511/README.md

-# 👋Hi, I’m Pham Thanh Lich
+# 👋 Hi, I’m Pham Thanh Lich
-Sinh viên ngành Kỹ thuật Máy tính, đam mê AI, IoT và lập trình nhúng.
+A Computer Engineering student passionate about AI, IoT, and Embedded Systems.

-Mục tiêu: Học – Làm – Sáng tạo trong lĩnh vực công nghệ thông minh.
+🎯 Goal: Learn – Build – Create in the field of smart technology.